logo

 Compliance quick-wins (copy/paste for your team meeting)

-• Signature discipline: Claim forms, PoC, and formal steps signed/approved by a qualified person.
+• Signature discipline: formal documents signed/approved by a qualified person.

-• Time entry wording: “Drafted by [Paralegal]; approved by [Solicitor]; [Solicitor] responsible for litigation conduct.”
+• Time-entry wording: “Drafted by [Paralegal]; approved by [Solicitor]; [Solicitor] responsible for conduct.”

-• Role separation: Paralegals do mechanical tasks (bundles, searches, service)—not “conduct”.
+• Role separation: paralegals = mechanical tasks (bundles, searches, service)—not “conduct”.

-• Pre-issue entitlement check: Confirm the named conducting fee-earner’s status (PC in force).
+• Pre-issue entitlement check: named conducting fee-earner; PC in force.

-• Stay prevention: Ten-minute partner review before issuing saves months of satellite costs.
+• Stay prevention: 10-minute partner review before issue.

-• Vendor oversight: If a debt-recovery partner is used, ensure a solicitor truly conducts the case.
-Legal Futures
+• Vendor oversight: if using a recovery partner, ensure a solicitor truly conducts the case.

 ________________________________________